EU’s Incoming Foreign Policy Chief Can Turn Tide on Kosovo Policy

 In diplomacy, you never know how things will turn out.
 Two decades ago, it was inconceivable that military intervention in Kosovo was a possibility; former Serbian President Slobodan Milosevic himself thought this was a Western bluff to make him retreat.
 Even more implausible was the idea of Kosovo functioning as an independent nation.

 The E.U.-facilitated negotiations between Kosovo and Serbia will reach their tenth year during Borrell’s mandate, and the dialogue desperately needs a refresh.
-Spain not recognizing Kosovo’s independence might offer window of opportunity.
+Spain not recognizing Kosovo’s independence might offer a window of opportunity.
 The fact that Borrell comes from a non-recognizing state can represent a breaking point, driving the E.U. agenda on this issue constructively.

 Furthermore, the appointment of U.S. Balkan Envoy Matthew Palmer signals Washington’s reengagement in the region.
-The most recent development is the appointment of U.S. Special Envoy specifically for the Kosovo-Serbia issue.
+The most recent development is the appointment of a U.S. Special Envoy specifically for the Kosovo-Serbia issue.
 On October 3, Trump dispatched Richard Grenell, U.S. ambassador to Germany, as U.S. special envoy to Kosovo-Serbia peace talks.
 Borrell might use this opportunity to appoint an E.U.
 Envoy who would specifically deal with this dispute and pave the way for the needed synergy to reach an agreement.

 Despite current E.U. enlargement fatigue, the E.U. wants both Kosovo and Serbia to join the bloc in the near future because it is evident that no sustainable future in the Balkans is possible without an agreement between Kosovo and Serbia.
 The E.U.’s inability to deal with its own backyard seriously hurts its credibility in the region.

 Borrell has an impressive career as a diplomat, which was not the case with Mogherini.
-Considering his position and experience, he will most probably try to restore the E.U.’s image in the Balkans by investing more time and resources to finalize comprehensive peace agreement between Kosovo and Serbia.
+Considering his position and experience, he will most probably try to restore the E.U.’s image in the Balkans by investing more time and resources to finalize a comprehensive peace agreement between Kosovo and Serbia.

 Borrell has the ability and experience to make it happen, and his appointment as E.U. foreign policy chief offers the potential for a breakthrough in the Kosovo-Serbia dialogue.